2009 Arizona Wildcats football team: vs Central Michigan

-Northern Arizona
+vs Northern Arizona

-at Arizona Stadium, Tucson, Arizona

 The Wildcats were effective, if not totally crisp, in a 34–17 win over in-state rival Northern Arizona (NAU), a FCS (formerly Division I-AA) member of the Big Sky Conference.

 Junior RB Nicolas Grigsby rushed for two touchdowns; Grigsby's two scores — a 25-yard run and a 30-yard run — helped pace the Wildcats through a sometimes-choppy first half in front of 50,623 at Arizona Stadium.

 He was key to the Wildcats' final drive of the second quarter, an 18-play, 99-yard march.
 WR Terrell Turner gave the Wildcats a 21–10 lead with a 2-yard touchdown catch from starting QB Matt Scott, a play after WR Delashaun Dean hauled in a 23-yard grab.
 Dean was drilled by two NAU players at the end of the play, and had to be helped off the field.
 Scott then found Turner on a short pass to pad the Wildcats' lead.

 Arizona added two scores in the second half to put the Lumberjacks away.
 Sophomore RB Keola Antolin punched in a 1-yard score on the first play following Grigsby's 94-yard run to give the Wildcats a 27–10 lead with 10 minutes left in the quarter.

 Backup quarterback Nick Foles hit Juron Criner for a 5-yard touchdown pass on the second play of the fourth quarter to make it 34–10.

 The Wildcats began emptying their bench midway through the third quarter.
 Foles entered the game with 7:15 remaining in the quarter, and drove the team about 40 yards before fumbling a snap and turning the ball over.
 CB Trevin Wade's second interception of the third quarter gave Arizona the ball back.

 Arizona has not lost to NAU since 1937.
 All three of Arizona's state universities (Arizona, NAU and Arizona State) are obligated under state law to play one another in athletic contests each year.